GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 ### STDOUT/STDERR from jobs

+* STDOUT - your process writes conventional output to this file handle
+* STDERR - your process writes diagnostic output to this file handle.

 **STDOUT** and **STDERR** from jobs are, by default, written to a file called `slurm-JOBID.out` and `slurm-JOBID.err` in the working directory for the job (unless the job script changes this, this will be the directory where you submitted the job).
 So for a job with ID 12345 STDOUT and STDERR would be in `slurm-12345.out` and `slurm-12345.err`.

  When things go wrong, first step of **debugging** (STORY TIME !) starts with a referral to these files.